klaude/foaas-php/README.md

 Were you looking to leverage the cloud to tell someone to fuck themselves?
 Do you need to do it from PHP?
 Well fuck me!
 Look no further!

+This library automates calls to [FOAAS](https://foaas.herokuapp.com/) (which is probably the best web service ever).
+I make no claims of ownership of FOAAS or to it's availability.
+What the fuck do you want from me?

 Installation
 ------------
 I hope to have this up in packagist once I have the fucking niceties in place in the project.
 Until then git clone this fucker and put it into your fucking project yourself.